-We trust prescription drugs and over-the-counter (OTC) medicines to make us healthier, but sometimes they do the exact opposite.
+We trust prescription drugs and over-the-counter (OTC) medicines to make us healthier, but sometimes they do the opposite.
 A dangerous drug reaction can easily cause a major health event, put someone in the hospital, cause permanent side effects, or even kill someone.

 Patients who have been injured by defective drugs or dangerous reactions in North Carolina have the right to pursue compensation for all of their losses.
 They can work with a dangerous drug accident lawyer in Charlotte to identify all responsible parties and seek from them the maximum amount of compensation available.